Tiryns Travel Guide

 3. Tickets for Tiryns

-Tickets for Tiryns cost Eur 4 from April to October and Eur 2 from November to March.
+When we visited Tiryns in 2022 tickets only cost Eur 4 from April to October and Eur 2 from November to March.
+Unfortunately since then the price has dramatically increased to Eur 10!

 Admission is free on the following days: